Independent science underlies Great Bear Rainforest deal

 First Nations, environmentalists, industry and governments are all celebrating the recent announcement of the 2016 Great Bear Rainforest Agreement.
-This sweeping, globally-significant agreement marks more than 20 years of efforts to redefine land use in the 8.8-million-acre (3.6-million-hectare) Great Bear Rainforest, which encompasses the BC coast from Campbell River to Stewart.
+This sweeping, globally significant agreement marks more than 20 years of efforts to redefine land use in the 8.8-million-acre (3.6-million-hectare) Great Bear Rainforest.
+This rainforest encompasses the BC coast from Campbell River to Stewart.

 The Nature Conservancy of Canada (NCC) congratulates all those who worked for years to achieve this agreement.
-The Great Bear Rainforest is an area in which we have long been engaged, both with our expertise in conservation science and planning and with our campaigns to secure private lands, such as the Gullchucks Estuary on Denny Island and our assembly of conservation lands in Rivers Inlet.
+The Great Bear Rainforest is an area in which we have long been engaged, both with our expertise in conservation science and planning and with our campaigns to secure private lands.
+NCC has conserved the Gullchucks Estuary on Denny Island and assembled conservation lands in Rivers Inlet.

 A long road to consensus

-The Great Bear Rainforest Agreement was negotiated by such a diverse group of interests that at times consensus seemed all but impossible.
+The Great Bear Rainforest Agreement was negotiated by a diverse group of interests.
+At times consensus seemed all but impossible.
 Independent conservation science played a key role in bringing these seemingly incompatible interests to the same table.
 The science helped them find common ground when discussing how to manage and relate to this very special place.

 In 2002, after years of fractious environmental campaigns, international boycotts and an inability to find a starting point for negotiation, an independent multidisciplinary advisory group was established: The Coast Information Team (CIT).
-The group was tasked with providing independent information on the central and north coasts of British Columbia and Haida Gwaii, including the Great Bear Rainforest, to help inform the negotiations that aimed to reach consensus on how the lands were to be managed.
+The group was tasked with providing independent information on the central and north coasts of British Columbia and Haida Gwaii, including the Great Bear Rainforest.
+Their work helped inform the negotiations that aimed to reach consensus on how the lands were to be managed.

 The Coast Information Team